-CLL was established in 1993 as the "Senior Center for Lifelong Learning."
+In 1993 a group of retired educators, headed by Dr. Ed Dennery, created an organization known as the "Senior Center for Lifelong Learning."
 Its purpose was to serve the educational interests of the senior community in the Fort Walton Beach area.
-Although there was never a minimum age for enrollees, we later changed our name to simply "Center fof Lifelong Learning."
-The new title removes the implication that age is a factor.
+Although there was never a minimum age for enrollees, we later changed our name to simply "Center fof Lifelong Learning" to attract adults of all ages.

 Our courses encompass a wide spectrum of topics.
 For our September semester, we typically offer at least fifty courses.
 During the January semester, when many visiting Snowbirds enroll, the number of courses offered may reach seventy-five, or more, and our enrollment may reach 350, or more..

 Our office is located in Room 461 on the Ft.
 Walton Beach campus of the University of West Florida.

 While Courses are in session, a CLL volunteer will be the office from 9 a.m. to noon, Monday through Friday.

 Click on the following link on to open a map that shows our location on a campus map.
 UWF/NFSC Campus

 You may contact the CLL Office by phone or e-mail, as follows: